amarula/dyndesign/docs/class_builder.md

 ### Safely Initializing Specific Parent Classes

-It is possible to modify the example in the [Parent Classes](#parent-classes) section so that both the constructors of the parent classes are called when both the Options "optionA" and "optionB" are set to True.
+It is possible to modify the example in the [Parent Classes](#parent-classes) section so that both constructors of the parent classes are called when both Options "optionA" and "optionB" are set to True.
 To achieve this, both dynamically added superclasses need to be accessed from within the Base's constructor when both Options are True.

 ``` py
 from dyndesign import ..., safesuper